Bundesliga

 When is the winter break?

-In 2023/24 the break arrives after Matchday 16, but traditionally it comes at the midpoint of the season once 17 rounds of games have been played .
+In 2025/26 the break arrives after Matchday 15, but traditionally it would come at the midpoint of the season once 17 rounds of games have been played.
 This provides an easy demarcation between what’s known as the Hinrunde and the Rückrunde – better explained in English as the first and second half of the season.

 The Bundesliga has at times in the past taken up to six weeks off and not returned until February.
-More recently, it’s been about four weeks - sometimes less when the league needs to start late or finish early because of an international tournament - such as the World Cup in Qatar in November 2022.
+More recently, it’s been about four weeks - sometimes less when the league needs to start late or finish early because of an international tournament like the Euros or World Cup, while the World Cup in Qatar in November 2022 meant a major change to scheduling.

 Essentially, the Bundesliga plays as close up to Christmas as possible before putting its feet up for a number of weeks.